Medical fiction: Psychiatry in Fiction

-Medical Science Fiction
+Medical science fiction

 Kazuo Ishiguro's Never Let Me Go (novel) has been hailed as a dark, dystopian vision of a world where clones are used as organ harvesting farms.
 The book raises important medical themes about the personhood and agency of clones, layered with coming-of-age experiences that illustrate said personhood.
 The piece has also been used to analyze issues of quality of life and how vocational work can help contextualize and process grief.

 An example of medical science fiction can be found in the science-fiction television episode "Ethics" in Star Trek: The Next Generation, in which one of the characters has his spinal cord replaced on a space station with a new one.
 In another case, the television episode "Babel" in Star Trek: Deep Space Nine mentions aphasia—a real life disorder—brought on by a virus.
 Aphasia concerns the "inability to understand or use written or spoken words," and is caused by a brain injury such as from a stroke, tumor, or infection.